fealt/fealt/README.md

 **Here is Felipe and ...**

-- 📊 I changed my career to tech ♡
+- 📊 I changed my career to tech ♡ and just finished the Data Analytics Bootcamp at [Ironhack](https://www.ironhack.com/)
-- 🌱 I just finished the Data Analytics Bootcamp at [Ironhack Bootcamper](https://www.ironhack.com/) – continuously improving my Python / SQL / Tableau skills
+- 🤓 Continuously improving Python ~ SQL ~ Tableau skills
 - 👯 I’m looking to collaborate on Data Analytics projects
 - 🤔 I’m looking for help with a new home made bread recipe :bread:
 - 💬 Ask me about trips and airplanes